-At the end of the school week, the data collated on the school spreadsheet is analysed.
+Both the Head and Deputy are informed of most recorded incidents of behaviours that challenge or harm, through being alerted by our Management Information System (MIS), 'Arbor'.
+The data collated on 'Arbor' is shared daily and analysis is completed frequently (usually every week).
 In addition to this, a senior member of staff carries out a more detailed analysis at the end of every half term.
 The primary purpose of these analyses is to spot any patterns and identify any procedures for us to improve and amend.
 It also helps identify if any further training is needed to support pupils and staff.

 Analysis of data also helps inform if a collaborative conversation with parents/carers of individual pupils might be beneficial in order to further support the pupil.
-Furthermore, findings from data is discussed with the relevant teachers and may lead to further conversations with other members of staff:
+Furthermore, findings from data is discussed with relevant teachers and may lead to further conversations with other members of staff:

-- Year Leaders to discuss involvement in potential academic interventions in the year group (to catch up) - Pastoral Workers to discuss possible involvement in therapeutic interventions such as Thrive and Lego Therapy - SENCo to discuss any potential educational needs that may be leading to dysregulated behaviour - Deputy or Head Teacher to explore other avenues if dysregulated/harmful behaviour is persistent.
+- Year Leaders to discuss involvement in potential academic interventions in the year group (to catch up) - Pastoral Workers to discuss possible involvement in therapeutic interventions such as Thrive and other interventions - SENCo to discuss any potential educational needs that may be leading to behaviours that challenge or harm. - Deputy or Head Teacher to explore other avenues, such as advice from the SEMH or Inclusion Team if behaviours that challenge or harm are persistent.